Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: General applications of the direct integral decomposition

-\end{theorem} See \cite[Sections 3.1.1 and 3.1.2]{hagen2000c} or \cite[Section 2.8]{hausdorff1937set} for a proof.
 In \cite{bottcher2002spectral} convergence is proven for periodic boundary conditions for tridiagonal matrices and diagonal perturbations except that it has not been proven that the symbol curve is fully captured by the finite size approximations.
-We will not use the result, but we state it for comparison since it is of a similar flavour as the condition that we have in Theorem \ref{thm:convergence_finite}.
-Recall the definition of $T_n^{\per}$ from Theorem \ref{thm:finite_main}. \begin{theorem}[{\cite[Corollary 1.3]{bottcher2002spectral}}] Suppose that $T$ is tridiagonal with $\alpha, \beta, \gamma \in \C$ on the diagonal and that $K = \diag \left( K_{11}, \dots, K_{mm} \right) $ for some $m \in \N$.
-Then